nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 | Turtle | application/x-turtle | [https://www.w3.org/TR/turtle/](https://www.w3.org/TR/turtle/) |

 ## Title of the dataset
-The RDF resource of the dataset must have a dc:title property
+The RDF resource of the dataset must have a dc:title property.

 -  **
     Must**  have a title property.